Frequently asked questions about People's Park Housing.

 Will the campus or a private developer operate the supportive housing?

 The campus will entrust the facility's daily operations and services to experts in this area and will not itself be providing supportive housing.
-We have made the commitment to provide land for the facility and will select a development partner to develop and operate the supportive housing component.
+The campus has made the commitment to provide land at not cost for the facility, and will select a development partner to develop and operate the supportive housing component.

 The campus is making a long-term commitment to the supportive housing residents, including creating regular internship opportunities for students in public health and social welfare to work with the service providers.